sdelements/hubot-lets-chat/README.md

 export HUBOT_LCB_PORT=5000
 ```

-## 4. Create a bot user in Let's Chat
+## 4. Create a new user in Let's Chat

 In the Let's Chat web interface, create a user with the same @name as your bot, like `@myhubot`.

+You can customize it when you boot the hutbot, like `./bin/hubot --adapter lets-chat --name myfancyname`.

-Tip: Let's Chat uses [gravatar](http://gravatar.com for avatars.
-So if you want to customize the bot avatar, you could use a gmail alias like myemail+hubot@gmail.com, then customize that avatar in Gravatar.
+Tip for Gmail users: Let's Chat 0.3 uses [gravatar]("http://gravatar.com") for avatars.
+So if you want to customize the bot avatar, you could use a Gmail alias like myemail+hubot@gmail.com, then customize that avatar in Gravatar.

 ### 5. Let's go!
 Start the server.

-Enjoy skynet, I hope you're happy with yourself.

 To get the hubot running, start the server with the `lets-chat` adapter.